swannodette/swannodette.github.com/_posts/2014-07-26-transit--clojurescript.md

 ## JSON Reading

-You can consume any existing JSON service in ClojureScript and you will get get ClojureScript data structures.
+You can consume any existing JSON service in ClojureScript with transit-cljs and you will get ClojureScript data structures.
 The performance is 20-30X faster than combining `JSON.parse` with `cljs.core/js-clj`.

 ```clj
 (def r (transit/reader :json))